DerekCresswell/GameDesign11/2 Dice Game/5 Loops.md

 * **O**perator
 	Than we need an operator to figure out if we should continue looping.\
 	The second part of the statement, in this case `i < 5;`, will determine, via a boolean or boolean statement, whether we continue looping.
-This can be whatever you want again as long as it give you `true` or `false`.\
+This can be whatever you want again as long as it gives you a `true` or `false` value.\
 	This is done every iteration of the loop before the code is executed.

 * **R**epeat